 Business & Technology

-A year into the pandemic, many adults remain working from their homes and children continue with remote learning, making it critical for parents to know the different ways on how to keep kids safe online.
-With distance learning, students are connected to their home networks for the majority of their day.
-Outside their virtual classrooms, children often remain online afterward, whether it be streaming television shows, playing video games, or browsing through social media.
-With an increased amount of new devices connecting to home networks, cybercriminals have identified and exploited an open opportunity to execute ransomware attacks, target specific devices to steal information from, and compromise public school district’s security defenses.
-This is why it is critical to establish a foundation of cyber awareness for kids through education about internet safety from an early age.
+With an increased number of new devices connecting to home networks, cybercriminals have identified and exploited an open opportunity to execute ransomware attacks, target specific devices to steal information from, and compromise public school district’s security defenses.
+This is why it is critical to establish a foundation of cybersecurity awareness for kids through education about internet safety from an early age.

 Keeping your devices up to date is a must when working or learning from home.
-Make sure all devices and applications are fully updated with patches and that any antivirus/antimalware software on your device is current and operating.
+Make sure all devices and applications are fully updated with patches and that any antivirus and antimalware software on your device is current and operating.

 In addition to the book on how to keep kids safe online, Fortinet offers free cyber awareness courses – NSE 1 and NSE 2 – through the NSE Training Institute for anyone interested in building their knowledge of cybersecurity and is for all age groups, including young children.
 The NSE Training courses complement the information provided in the children’s book, providing foundational cyber awareness courses for children to learn about bad actors and put their learning to the test through levels NSE 1 and NSE 2.